adeliya21/Odin-Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

 ## About
-Rock-Paper-Scissors game made during the foundations course on the Odin Project.
+Rock-Paper-Scissors game made during the Foundations course on The Odin Project.
 It uses JavaScript to modify and add elements on the page.

 ## Links